 you see the Chess board?

-discussed and ecological solutions related to essay
+Concepts and discussed ecological solutions related to essay